DevExpress/devextreme-documentation/api-reference/10 UI Widgets/Component/1 Configuration/onOptionChanged.md

 The UI component's instance.

 ##### field(e.fullName): String
-The path to the modified option that includes all parent options.
+The path to the modified property that includes all parent properties.

 ##### field(e.name): String
-The modified option if it belongs to the first level.
-Otherwise, the first-level option it is nested into.
+The modified property if it belongs to the first level.
+Otherwise, the first-level property it is nested into.

 ##### field(e.value): any
-The modified option's new value.
+The modified property's new value.

 ---

-The following example shows how to subscribe to changes of a component option:
+The following example shows how to subscribe to changes of a component property:

 ---